facebook/sapp/README.md

 code output currently will not work).
 You will be presented with a list of issues that provide access to example traces.

-### Command Line Interface
+### Command-Line Interface

-The same information can be accessed through the command line interface:
+The same information can be accessed through the command-line interface:

 ```shell
 [~/example]$ sapp --database-name sapp.db explore